 If everything goes well, the expatriate should receive money in their bank account in China within two months.
-Hence, LehmanBrown recommends that all expatriates do not close their bank accounts in China and pay for their Chinese mobile number as it is essential to access and validate their identity.
+Hence, Acclime China recommends that all expatriates do not close their bank accounts in China and keep their Chinese mobile numbers active as it is essential to access and validate their identity.

 What can an expatriate expect to receive?

-The personal Pension and the Unemployment Insurance are the only parts that can be taken when closing the social insurance account, the rest and the part that the employer provides will effectively be lost.
-In the case study below, the expatriate earned 20,000 RMB per month for four years in a company based in Beijing and paid the social insurance, 8% for the Pension and 0.2% for the Unemployment Insurance.
-The example will also include the Medical Insurance portion assuming the expatriate has not withdrawn any.
+The personal pension and unemployment insurance are the only parts that can be claimed when closing the social insurance account, the rest and the amount provided by the employer will effectively be lost.
+In the case study below, the expatriate earned RMB 20,000 per month for four years in a company based in Beijing and paid for social insurance, 8% for the pension and 0.2% for unemployment insurance.
+The example will also include the medical insurance portion assuming the expatriate has not withdrawn any.

 |Social insurance breakdown||Expatriate’s Part|

-The case study is only a small example of what to expect, for an expatriate working in Beijing, other cities and regions have different percentages, which can be more beneficial.
-Furthermore, the Social Insurance is not affected by the expatriate using the beneficial tax deductibles specific to expatriates remuneration packages, which include Housing, Meals, Dry-cleaning, Education, and Elderly Care.
-However, these tax benefits are due to stop at the end of 2021 unless the tax regulations are updated to extend such benefits or adjust in some way.
+This case study is only a small example of what an expatriate can expect when working in Beiijing; other cities and regions have different percentages, which can be more beneficial.
+Furthermore, social insurance is not affected by the expatriate using the beneficial tax deductibles specific to the expatriate’s remuneration packages, which include housing, meals, dry-cleaning, education, and elderly care.
+However, these tax benefits are due to stop at the end of 2021 unless the tax regulations are updated to extend such benefits or adjusted in some way.

-For those expatriates who have reached the end of their professional China journey, it would be a shame for them to leave with part of their hard work not collected.
-However, expatriates should keep in mind that that payment without tax receipts to demonstrate tax filing and payments is a maximum of 50,000 USD per annum.
-If one wants to transfer more than 50,000 USD, they can do so with certified tax receipts to demonstrate tax filing and payments to their bank accounts.
+For those expatriates who have reached the end of their professional journey in China, it would be a shame to leave with part of their hard work not collected.
+However, expatriates should remember that payment without tax receipts to demonstrate tax filing fees is a maximum of USD 50,000 per annum.
+If one wants to transfer more than USD 50,000, they can do so with certified tax receipts to demonstrate tax filing and payments to their bank accounts.

-Whether an expatriate is leaving or just arrived or is still working in China, the best recommendation is to sit with an accountant to establish an effective Tax Plan to maximise their fringe benefits.
-Even if an expatriate is in the final three months of their operations, they can still quickly gain benefits before the end of the year.
+Whether an expatriate is leaving, just arrived or is still working in China, the best recommendation is to sit with an accountant to establish an effective tax plan to maximise their fringe benefits.
+Even if an expatriate is in the final three months of their operations, they can still quickly gain benefits before the end of a year.

-Hence, the best recommendation for an expatriate or company operating in China is to contact an accounting firm like LehmanBrown who can help navigate the difficulties and mitigate any issues that may arise.
+Hence, the best recommendation for an expatriate or company operating in China is to contact an accounting firm like Acclime China, which can help navigate the difficulties and mitigate any issues that may arise.

 Reach out and find out more

-If you are an expatriate who would like to claim your social insurance or a company looking to understand how the process works for your expatriate staff, feel free to contact LehmanBrown via email: firstname.lastname@example.org.
+If you are an expatriate who would like to claim your social insurance or a company looking to understand how the process works for your expatriate staff, feel free to contact Acclime China via email: firstname.lastname@example.org.